Skip to main content

 Reviews

 "Empire of Labor integrates histories of indigenous and European hired labor in East India Company Bengal to completely alter our understanding of the character of work and flight.
-Refocusing our attention on law, policing, and violence, it shows how the Company created new hierarchies of discipline to control the mobility of men, women, and children, override their customary practices, and standardize wages and contracts.
+Refocusing our attention on law, policing, and violence, it shows how the EIC created new hierarchies of discipline to control the mobility of men, women, and children, override their customary practices, and standardize wages and contracts.
 In this way, waged work forged new social relations and created new forms of servility that crushed precolonial freedoms and destroyed lifeworlds."—Clare Anderson, author of Convicts: A Global History

 "This book combines methodological boldness with archival riches to make a compelling case about waged work in the early modern peninsula.
 In the process, it reenergizes labor history for all readers and gives them both novel and exciting directions in which to pursue its leads."—Indrani Chatterjee, John L. Nau III Distinguished Professor in the History and Principles of Democracy, University of Virginia, Charlottesville